Work With Our Top-Rated Car Accident Lawyers in Augusta

 - Other Traffic Violations

-Car accidents can cause a wide range of injuries.
-Some people are fortunate to walk away from crashes with only minor bumps and bruises, but many others will require medical treatment for considerable periods.
+Collisions and crashes can cause a wide range of injuries.
+Some people are fortunate to walk away from an automobile accident with only minor bumps and bruises, but many others will require medical treatment for considerable periods.

 Possible injuries people could suffer in car accidents include, but are not limited to: